Samuelk-Chase/CS3450-Software-Engineering/Requirements/Business.md

 ## Business Requirements
-The following requirements will be used to increase revenue and overall player count.
+The following business requirements will be used to increase revenue and overall player count for the customer.

 ### Analytics
 The program will store information about users and how they engage with the platform.
 The following information will be tracked and sent to a separate business server for analyzing the data.
+This data will serve to inform business operators of demographics to target, features that will increase play time and player count, and overall health of the game.

   * ***User Engagement:*** The program will keep track of users' time spent in activities such as single-player experiences, multiplayer, and co-op experiences within the game.